liupeirong/MLOpsManufacturing/docs/azureml-security.md

 * Azure DevOps
     * [Set appropriate project visibility](https://docs.microsoft.com/en-us/azure/devops/organizations/public/make-project-public?view=azure-devops) – private, enterprise, or public
     * Assign permissions to users or teams at [organization](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#organization-level-permissions), [project](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#project-level-permissions), and [repository](https://docs.microsoft.com/en-us/azure/devops/organizations/security/permissions?view=azure-devops&tabs=preview-page#git-repository-object-level) levels
-    * [Add users to a role for role based access](https://docs.microsoft.com/en-us/azure/devops/organizations/security/about-security-roles?view=azure-devops) such as Service Connection, Variables, and Agent Pools
+    * [Add users to a role for role based access](https://docs.microsoft.com/en-us/azure/devops/organizations/security/about-security-roles?view=azure-devops) such as Service Connection, Variable Groups, and Agent Pools
     * Avoid having secrets as much as possible.
 Nothing is more secure than no secrets at all.
 If you must, store secret variables in Azure Key Vault instead of Azure DevOps.
 Not only it's more secure, ML pipelines can also be triggered outside Azure DevOps by users who have access to secrets, for example, from their dev machines.

 # Information Protection
 * Enable [Container Registry Vulnerability Scanning](https://docs.microsoft.com/en-us/azure/security-center/defender-for-container-registries-introduction) to ensure Docker images are clear of malicious components
 * Encryption –
-    * For production grade encryption, use AML Compute cluster during training, and AKS during inferencing.
-AML Compute instance is for dev/test
+    * For production grade encryption, use AML Compute cluster for training, and AKS for inferencing.
+AML Compute Instance is for dev/test
-    * Turn on [hbi_workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-enterprise-security#encryption-at-rest) flag for workspace that contains sensitive data
+    * Turn on [hbi_workspace](https://docs.microsoft.com/en-us/azure/machine-learning/concept-data-encryption#encryption-at-rest) flag for workspace that contains sensitive data
     * You can use CMK (Customer Managed Key) for encryption in the following AML services
         * Azure Storage
         * Azure Cosmos DB (create your own)